 |Estate agent’s fee||

-Depending on how the cost is split between the buyer and seller
+Depending on who hires the agent and how the cost is split between the buyer and seller

 Property transfer tax (Grunderwerbssteuer)